Isabella Maserejian

 Psychotherapist for Adolescents and Adults

-In addition to Isabella's areas of special focus, she is qualified and experienced in treating a wide range of mental health concerns, including depression, bipolar disorder, anxiety, panic, OCD, PTSD, trauma, grief, burnout, couples and family issues, relationship difficulties, personality disorders, eating disorders, addictive disorders (including alcohol, drugs, sex, gambling, and food), ADHD, autism spectrum disorder, dissociative disorders, psychotic disorders, chronic illness adjustment, sleep disorders, somatic conditions, work and career stress, identity and existential concerns, perfectionism, cultural and racial identity stress, and life transitions.
-Using an eclectic range of evidence-based approaches, she provides compassionate, individualized care tailored to every patient she serves.
+Beyond her areas of special focus, Isabella is experienced in working with a wide range of mental health concerns, including depression, bipolar disorder, anxiety, panic, OCD, PTSD, trauma, grief, burnout, and relationship challenges, as well as personality, eating, and addictive disorders.
+She also supports patients navigating ADHD, autism spectrum disorder, dissociative and psychotic disorders, chronic illness adjustment, sleep and somatic concerns, work and career stress, identity and existential questions, perfectionism, cultural and racial identity stress, and life transitions.
+Using an eclectic range of evidence-based approaches, she provides compassionate, individualized care tailored to each patient she serves.